 - Fewer IT systems to manage

 - Seamless integration with ERP, CMS, and e-commerce platforms

 Now that we’ve explained why Product Information Management (PIM) solutions make life easier for marketers, e-commerce managers, and the IT department, you really should read this quote from Bruce Eppinger, senior analyst at Forrester, responsible for Forrester’s eCommerce platform and Product Information Management research:

 Teams that don’t have PIM tools risk palpable competitive disadvantage with content that’s inconsistent, meets only the minimum market requirements, and fails to engage customers.
 Teams that do use PIM win customers and expand their markets with product content that engages buyers and drives purchase decisions.

-So, if you’re unhappy with the ways your company handles product information management, simply schedule a guided demo with a Bluestone PIM expert to learn how PIM can help your business sell more products in the digital channels.
+So, if you’re unhappy with the way your company manages its product information, simply schedule a Product Information Management demo with our experts to learn how PIM can help your business sell more products in digital channels.